-Once considered a luxury, small home offices have become a necessity for many in the post-pandemic world, with more of us working from home regularly or perhaps even permanently.
+Small home office ideas are now a staple part of home design.
+Once considered a luxury, they are now a necessity with many of us regularly working from home or perhaps even permanently.

 Small home office ideas